How to Grow and Care for Monstera Deliciosa

 The lower leaves of monstera often do not have fenestrations.

-If you encounter any more problems with your monstera, read my article how to revive a dying monstera.
+If you encounter any more problems with your monstera, read my article on how to revive a dying monstera.

 Recent Posts